How To Shift To A Digital-First Marketing Strategy

 Welcome… To The The Future

 If the chaos of the past couple of decades has taught us anything, it’s that when most businesses finally, truly adopt digital-first mindsets and processes, the rules will need to be rewritten once again.
 We’ve undergone a sea change in the past 30 years with the digital revolution, but another revolution is on its way soon.

 Artificial Intelligence is already changing marketing, and it will become a must for every marketer to understand as its underlying technology gets stronger and stronger.
 Think even better personalization, like predictive recommendations.
 Blockchain promises to be more than the bedrock for cryptocurrency, potentially radically altering supply chains and inventories, opening a world of possibilities for retail operations.
 Virtual reality has been slow to reach full adoption, but it remains worth keeping an eye on as a potentially game-changing medium that every brand will want to leverage.

-Quantum computing means machine learning on steroids, 5G means legitimately automated smart cities.
-And there’s probably some technology or device out there in the not-so-distant future that we can barely even conceive of today.
+Quantum computing means machine learning on steroids; 5G means legitimately automated smart cities.
+Also, there’s probably some technology or device out there in the not-so-distant future that we can barely even conceive of today.
 Have fun preparing for that.
-However, as long as we remember that digital-first marketing isn’t about technology, it’s about consumers, then there’s no technology that will prevent us from reaching them effectively.
+However, as long as we remember that digital-first marketing isn’t about technology, it’s about consumers, then no technology will prevent us from reaching them effectively.

 If this article helped you, please help us by sharing it or recommending to a friend.
 Thank you!